Cr4sh/openreil/docs/README.md

 ```

-For machine instructions which operates with whole `EFLAGS` value (pushfd, etc.) OpenREIL composes it's value from values of 1-bit registers:
+For machine instructions which operates with whole `EFLAGS` value (`pushfd`, `popfd`, etc.) OpenREIL composes it's value from values of 1-bit registers:

 Example of IR code for pushfd x86 instruction: